This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - The Charmer: Very likely an example.
 People who knew him tend to have a generally positive view of him, and he certainly appears to have had a way with the ladies.
 Ned and other men who knew him also have a generally positive impression of him (well, except for Littlefinger — for obvious reasons).
 Even though most of them also note his flaws, he's usually forgiven for them and/or they are excused.
 Of course, charm does you very little when faced with acute paranoid-crazy which is thus immune to it.

 - Cruel and Unusual Death: Strangled himself to death trying to reach a sword and save his father.
-Ned softened the story by saying he was only beheaded.
+Ned softened the story by telling Catelyn that he was beheaded.

 - Curb-Stomp Battle: Delivers one to Petyr when the latter challenged him to a duel for Catelyn's hand and he was probably holding back.

-- Death by Irony: Being a Master Swordsman wasn't any use for him since it was used a sword to bait him to his death.
+- Death by Irony: Being a Master Swordsman wasn't any use for him since his enemies used a sword to bait him to his death.

 - Didn't Think This Through: Let's go to the Mad King and demand the head of his son!
 There are five of us!
 What Could Possibly Go Wrong??